 Step #5: Hire for culture contribution.

 Conventional advice says to hire for culture fit, but progressive companies up the hiring ante by recruiting new employees for culture contribution.
-That means, hiring employees that not only align to your company’s values, but also bring diverse experiences and backgrounds to the table, too.
+That means, hiring employees that not only align with your company’s values, but also bring diverse experiences, perspectives, and backgrounds to the table, too.

 “In tech, we often hire for culture fit,” said Judith Williams.
 “Instead, we should hire for culture contribution.
 We need to think differently and ask ourselves: ‘What does this new hire bring to my team that I don’t already have; what skills, background, and perspectives?’”